AARP Hearing Center

 Private-market reform

 Any reforms that expand private coverage must ensure that affordable and adequate coverage is accessible to all individuals targeted by the expansion, regardless of health or age.
-Market reforms were a critical component of the ACA’s coverage expansion (see also this chapter’s section Individual- and Employment-Based Group Plans).
+Market reforms were a critical component of the ACA’s coverage expansion (see also Individual and Employment-Based Group Plans).

 Tax policy